 - WRC - Water Resource Center;

 Through these centers, the Department of Civil and Environmental Engineering maintains a multimillion dollar research budget.
 The quality of the research is its most important feature.
 The Texas Tech Department of Civil and Environmental Engineering has a worldwide reputation for conducting excellent state of the art research in all areas.

-Even though Civil and Environmental Engineering Faculty members conduct extensive research, they remain true to their first calling, teaching.
-They strive to provide excellent instruction in all aspects of Civil and Environmental Engineering.
+Even though civil and environmental engineering faculty members conduct extensive research, they remain true to their first calling, teaching.
+They strive to provide excellent instruction in all aspects of civil and environmental engineering.
 Faculty members maintain an open door policy for students.
-I think the excellence of our faculty plays an important part in the quality and success of our graduates.
-I am proud of our faculty.

 If you are a prospective student investigating our program, welcome.
 Look it over.
 We encourage you to apply.

-If you are a current student, we hope our web page will keep you informed concerning current activities, course work, application deadlines, and other information.
+If you are a current student, we hope our website will keep you informed concerning current activities, course work, application deadlines, and other information.